 Weather

-Surprisingly, neither snow or rainy weather hit the record in overall statistic and fatality rate.
+Surprisingly, neither snow nor rainy weather hit the record in overall statistic and fatality rate.
 The majority of collisions had place in a clear and sunny day.
 The most dangerous weather for drivers was weather with limited visibility like as fog, smog and mist and weather with strong wind.
 The fatality rate in such weather condition was about 4%.